QiuFeng54321/word-complexity-predictor/README.md

-This programs creates a Python XML-RPC server that accepts an English word and returns a continuous value (from 0 to 1, inclusive) on how complex that word is seen to second-language English speakers.
+This program is a Python XML-RPC server that accepts an English word and returns a continuous value (from 0 to 1, inclusive) on how complex that word is seen to second-language English speakers.